tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/ga-query-api.md

 > * Azure Time Series Insights uses the HTTPS Protocol for the [Get Environment](#get-environment-api), [Get Environment Availability](#get-environment-availability-api), [Get Metadata](#get-environment-metadata-api), [Get Environment Events](#get-environment-events-api), and [Get Environment Aggregates](#get-environment-aggregates-api) APIs.
 > * Azure Time Series Insights uses the WebSocket Secure (WSS) Protocol for the [Get Environment Events Streamed](#get-environment-events-streamed-api) and [Get Aggregates Streamed](#get-environment-aggregates-streamed-api) APIs.

-## Get Environment API
+## Get Environments API

-The Get Environment API returns the list of environments that the caller is authorized to access.
+The Get Environments API returns the list of environments that the caller is authorized to access.

 * Endpoint and operation: